Rupayan0001/public/README.md

-Rupayan Das - The Founder, Chairman, CEO & The Singularity Architect of Renokon ASI.
+Rupayan Das - The Founder & The Permanent Chairman of Renokon Sovereign ASI Partnership.

 The man who maps intelligence, understands the brain, models the universe, designs the math behind it, and builds the vessels to cross it.
 A physicist, a mathematician, a neuroscientist, a computer scientist & the ASI architect.
 The unstoppable force behind Renokon ASI.
 Born to bend reality, to turn improbable into inevitable.